You can find a full listing of available diameters and lengths in our catalog.

 Our robust FAQ section makes it easier than ever to find the information you need, from manufacturing information to product shipment and logistic answers.

 Champion Flame Shield® Phenolic Conduit

 The Phenolic Joining System includes the Adhesive Joint, which is the straight socket joint combined with the appropriate adhesive.
 The adhesive is applied to the spigot end of the conduit.
+To estimate the number of joints and adhesive cartridges necessary for your project, see our Epoxy Adhesive Calculator.
 Various straight socket expansion joints are also available; expansion fittings should be provided to compensate for thermal expansion and contraction.
 You can find more information on the Phenolic Joining System in our Champion Flame Shield® catalog.

 The main difference is fire resistance.
 Epoxy RTRC conduit has an operating range of -60°F to 250°F whereas phenolic (Flame Shield®) RTRC can be exposed to temperatures up to 1,850°F for two (2) hours.
 Phenolic conduit also meets the elevated temperatures requirements for exposed conduits of both the National Fire Protection Association (NFPA 130) & NFPA 502.

 The UL 2196 test is designed to evaluate the performance of electrical circuit protective systems in severe fire events.
 UL 2196 is designed to evaluate the functionality of electrical circuit systems when exposed to fire for 2 hours followed by the mechanical shock of a fire hose stream.
 RSCC and Champion Fiberglass partnered to develop a cost-effective solution that would continue to function while being exposed to the severe fire requirements of UL 2196.